 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 - Technology Lab Teacher

-In 2016, there was an estimated number of 12,700 jobs in the United States for Technical Education Teacher.
+In the United States, there were 12,700 jobs for Technical Education Teacher in 2016.
 New jobs are being produced at a rate of 7.1% which is above the national average.
 The Bureau of Labor Statistics predicts 900 new jobs for Technical Education Teacher by 2026.
-The BLS estimates 1,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,000 job openings in this field each year.

 The states with the most job growth for Technical Education Teacher are Kentucky, South Dakota, and Texas.
 Watch out if you plan on working in Connecticut, New Jersey, or Nebraska.
 These states have the worst job growth for this type of profession.

 Technical Education Teachers make between $39,890 and $92,550 a year.

 Technical Education Teachers who work in Alaska, Pennsylvania, or Connecticut, make the highest salaries.

 How much do Technical Education Teachers make in each U.S. state?

 What Tools & Technology do Technical Education Teachers Use?